Mortgage crisis looms for Trinidad and Tobago's housing market

 During 2010 rents fell quite dramatically in Trinidad.
 Rents are now in some cases half what was offered only 1 year ago.
 To take a couple of examples, rents now average US$1,000 for 120 square metre apartments, and US$1,800 for 300 square metre apartments - nice for tenants, disappointing for landlords.
 Gross rental yields levels are lower than ever seen in Jamaica, during 6 year history of data-gathering at the Global Property Guide.

 Rental income tax is very high

-Rental Income: Rental income is taxed at a flat rate of 25%.
+Rental Income: Rental income is taxed at progressive rates, from 25% to 30%.

 Property: For residential properties, real property tax is levied at 3% of the property’s market value.

-Capital Gains: Generally, no capital gains tax is levied, except on properties sold within one year of acquisition which is taxed at a flat rate of 25%.
+Capital Gains: Generally, no capital gains tax is levied, except on properties sold within one year of acquisition which is taxed at progressive rates, from 25% to 30%.

 Inheritance: There are no inheritance taxes in the islands.

-Residents: Residents are taxed on worldwide income at a flat rate of 25%.
+Residents: Residents are taxed on worldwide income at progressive rates, from 25% to 30%.